phyatur/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [9.
 John Doe](9-John_Doe) - Write a script that sets the mode of the file hello to this:   -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello    The file hello will be in the working directory.
 You are not allowed to use commas for this script

 [10.
 Look in the mirror](10-mirror_permissions) - Write a script that sets the mode of the file hello the same as olleh’s mode.
 The file hello will be in the working directory.
 The file olleh will be in the working directory

+[11.
+Directories](11-directories_permissions) - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.